Seniors & Mature Athlete Fitness Training

 Strength training is a form of fitness, designed to improve strength over a length of time.
 When done correctly, this form of exercise has a positive effect on joints, providing them with productive stress rather than joint distress.
 Whereas flexibility training will allow your joints, muscles, and tendons to have a greater range of motion as they become stronger.

-Seniors and mature athletes already training with me have noticed significant changes, including:
+Seniors and mature athletes from the Apollo Beach, Ruskin, and Sun City Center areas already training with me have noticed significant changes, including:

 Consider strength and flexibility training with me and say goodbye to arthritic pain!